amtul-nazneen/custom-scripts/README.md

 # custom-xml-from-sql
-Scipr that generate a custom nested XML querying multiple tables in MySQL
+Scipr that generates a custom nested XML querying multiple tables in MySQL